-- 18.2 The Council shall provide Canada and Québec with proof of insurance (copy of insurance policy or insurance policies) within thirty (30) days following the commencement of this Agreement and, subsequently, no later than May 1st of each fiscal year. - 18.3 The Council shall advise Canada and Québec, without delay, if the insurer terminates the insurance.
+- 18.2 The Council shall provide Canada and Québec with proof of insurance (copy of insurance policy or insurance policies) within thirty (30) days following the commencement of this Agreement. - 18.3 The Council shall advise Canada and Québec, without delay, if the insurer terminates the insurance.